KershiaM/KershiaMukoro.github.io/Reference/Home/homepagefeatures.md

 const FeatureList = [
   {
     title: 'About Me',
-    Svg: require('@site/static/img/home_1.svg').default,
+    Svg: require('@site/static/img/portfolio.svg').default,
     description: (
       <>

-    Hi there!
-I'm Kershia, and I wear many hats - I'm a tech enthusiast, a soldier in the Army Reserves, and a medical lab specialist.
-I have a passion for transforming complex concepts into accessible content.
-In my downtime, you'll find me out hiking, mastering the onewheel, or enjoying the company of my three dogs.
-Welcome to my page!
+      Welcome to my corner of the web!
+I'm Kershia, a multifaceted professional.
+Beyond the roles of technical writer, U.S. Army Reserve Soldier, and certified Medical Lab Scientist, I'm an adventure-seeker at heart.
+My world is a blend of curiosity, creativity, and a thirst for knowledge, especially as I dive into cybersecurity.
+You'll often find me exploring the outdoors, gliding on my onewheel, or enjoying the company of my three dogs.
       </>
     ),
   },
   {
-    title: 'Pathfinding Paws',
+    title: 'Portfolio',
-    Svg: require('@site/static/img/home_2.svg').default,
+    Svg: require('@site/static/img/portfolio.svg').default,
     description: (
       <>
-       Meet Holly, Tabitha, and Moji - Each with their own distinct personalities and backstories, these three pups never fail to bring a smile to my face and a sense of wonder to every journey we embark on together.
-Their unique spirits have a way of lighting up every path they cross, and I am excited to share their adventures on my blog.
+     As a Colorado-based technical writer with a rich five-year history,  I specialize in creating detailed, engaging documentation tailored to this website.
+This page offers a curated look at my work, specifically designed to showcase my capabilities.
+For a deeper dive into my projects and to view these samples, please click on the 'Documentation' link.
       </>
     ),
   },
   {
     title: 'Wandering the Wilds',
-    Svg: require('@site/static/img/home_3.svg').default,
+    Svg: require('@site/static/img/portfolio.svg').default,
     description: (
       <>
         Amidst Colorado's vast mountains, we've found solace, adventure, and awe.
-Explore with us the trails that lead to crystal-clear lakes, through aspen groves, and atop windswept ridges.
+Join us as we wander through mesmerizing landscapes, from serene lakes nestled in the wilderness to vibrant aspen groves and majestic, windswept ridges.
+Each post is an invitation to discover the awe-inspiring trails and the stories they hold.
       </>
     ),
   },